YuriAtanasov/metallb/website/content/usage/_index.md

 address of incoming connections.

-The downside of this policy is that it treats each cluster node as one "unit" of load-balancing, regardless of how many of the service's pods are running on that node.
+The downside of this policy is that it treats each cluster node as one "unit" of load balancing, regardless of how many of the service's pods are running on that node.
 This may result in traffic imbalances to your pods.